 Learning to slow down and control your speed is the most important part of skiing, without these skills you can be a danger to yourself and others.
 So how do you slow down on skis?

-New skiers won’t know how to parallel turn right away as it takes a week or more to build up to that level of skiing.
+New skiers won't know how to parallel turn right away as it takes a week or more to build up to that level of skiing.
 The first thing you will need to learn on your first morning of skiing is how to pizza or snowplough.
+This is the first step to learn on how to slow down when skiing.

 Pizza / Snowplough

-The snowplough is when you make a wedged pizza shape with your skis.
+The snowplow is when you make a wedged pizza shape with your skis.
 By pushing out your skis to form a triangle, your skis create more friction with the snow and you begin to slow down.

-You can use the snowplough to slow you while skiing or to make you come to a stop.
+You can use the snowplow to slow you while skiing or to make you come to a stop.
 The more you push out and dig into your inside edges, the greater the friction and the more you slow.
 If you the gradient is not too steep and you maintain this position you will eventually come to a stop.

-To speed up again, bring your skis parallel or straight together – this will reduce the friction and make you glide faster across the snow.
-You can push into a snowplough and out again to control your speed across the slope.
+To speed up again, bring your skis parallel or straight together - this will reduce the friction and make you glide faster across the snow.
+You can push into a snowplow and out again to control your speed across the slope.

 I wouldn’t recommend that you ski snowplough on steep gradients for very long distances unless that is your only option.

 The snowplough is the first thing every skier should learn and its most useful on shallow gradients or at the end of a ski run.
-For a more detailed breakdown read: How to snowplow or pizza.
+For a more detailed breakdown read: How to snowplow or pizza

-Because you’re not controlling your direction, it’s not a suitable stance for avoiding obstacles or moving dynamically across the slope.
-For that, you’ll need to learn the next item on my list
+Because you're not controlling your direction, it's not a suitable stance for avoiding obstacles or moving dynamically across the slope.
+For that, you'll need to learn the next item on my list.

 Wedged Turn